Beach House (Carly Rae Jepsen song)

 "Beach House" is a song by Canadian singer Carly Rae Jepsen.
 It was released as the second single from her sixth studio album, The Loneliest Time, on August 5, 2022.
 Jepsen wrote the track with Alex Hope and Nate Cyphert, with Hope handling the production alongside SameSame, who is credited as an additional producer.
-A pop and disco-pop tune backed by upbeat guitar and synthesizer instrumentation, "Beach House" explores the uncertain and troubling side of finding love in dating apps, inspired by a displeasing experience.
+A pop and disco-pop tune, "Beach House" is backed by upbeat guitar and synthesizer instrumentation.
+Inspired by Jepsen's displeasing experience, the track in its lyrics explores the uncertain and troubling side of finding love in dating apps; her character faces multiple misfortunes she had with the men that she dated and is overall exasperated because of them.

 "Beach House" received generally positive reviews from critics, many of whom praised it for what they deemed catchy and playful lyrics and an engaging production.
 The song charted at number 11 on Billboard Japans Hot Overseas Songs.
 Taylor Fauntleroy directed the accompanying music video, which features the events from the song set on a seaside.
 The song was included on the set list of her So Nice Tour (2022–2023).